 The Program in Neural Computation (PNC) is a graduate training program in computational neuroscience for students seeking training in the application of quantitative approaches to the study of the brain.
 Specifically the program is designed to take advantage of the world class strengths of Carnegie Mellon University and our partner institution, the University of Pittsburgh, in areas including computer science, machine learning, statistics and dynamical systems and to train students to apply these tools to critical problems in neuroscience.

-The PNC is a new Ph.D. program, but it is based on the highly successful, but non degree granting training program of the Center for the Neural Basis of Cognition (CNBC).
+The PNC is based on the highly successful, but non degree granting training program of the Center for the Neural Basis of Cognition (CNBC), which was established in 1994 to foster interdisciplinary research on the neural mechanisms of cognitive function.
+The CNBC now comprises 139 faculty having appointments in at least 17 departments (CMU: computer science, machine learning, robotics, statistics, biomedical engineering, biological sciences, psychology; PITT: mathematics, neurobiology, neuroscience, neurology, psychiatry, communication science, psychology, radiology, bioengineering, history and philosophy of science).
 Both these programs require training in neuroscience ranging from the cellular to cognitive levels.
 The PNC also requires extensive training and a research focus in at least one quantitative area.
 Thus, the PNC program will be especially attractive to students coming from majors in math, computer science, statistics, engineering or physics who want to apply approaches from these disciplines to the understanding of brain function.

 Neuroscientists are applying new technologies to acquire and analyze large data sets, and more and more are using quantitative models to understand the great complexities of neurobiological systems.
 As a result, quantitative methods have become centrally important in the field of neuroscience.
 At the same time, the number of investigators with requisite skills who are actively engaged in this domain of research is relatively small.
 There is a widely recognized need for increased training in the application of computational, mathematical, and statistical methods to biology and medicine, and to problems in neuroscience in particular.
 These points have been emphasized in recent articles about the field of neuroscience and in recent NIH calls for grant applications.